krism4n5z/project_r4s/README.md

 * SlideItem- render one slide item
 * Left Arrow, right arrow- only for making next/back steps

+Tests:
+There are 1 test for mounting App (in App.test.js) and 4 smoke tests for created components to make sure are they render properly.

 If you want to use transition to make changes between the slides animate please uncomment line 61 in Slide.js
 ## Available Scripts